Kentucky Senate passes bill to revamp workers’ comp system

 - Hundreds of dead cattle lead to California rancher's arrest

 Many of those workers eventually return to the labor force.
+Currently, they are entitled to medical benefits for the duration of the disability.

-The bill would allow them to make recertification filings that, if approved, would let them continue receiving medical benefits.
+The bill would allow those injured workers to make recertification filings that, if approved, would let them continue receiving medical benefits.

+The measure, which passed 23-14, had a powerful advocate during Thursday’s debate — Senate President Robert Stivers.
+The Manchester Republican said the bill would promote a “very fair process.”

+“It does things for … the injured worker and it gives certainty to the industry for what their costs and liabilities would be,” he said.

 The legislation is House Bill 2.